Scott Bloemendaal

 Scott Bloemendaal (center left) during a performance at the Rotterdamse Schouwburg theater in 1934.

 Scott Bloemendaal (11 September 1912, in Rotterdam - 31 October 1964) was a Dutch composer, music critic and essayist.

 Life

-A prodigious and multi-talented musician, he produced over 200 pieces of music, including numerous symphonies, concertos, and fugues.
-His most famous musical work is, "Groot Symfoniestraat der Spijkenisse", a lively tribute to his home town of Spijkenisse, which was adopted as the town anthem in 1964, shortly after his untimely death.
+He composed more than 200 musical works, including symphonies, concertos, and fugues.
+His best-known composition is Groot Symfoniestraat der Spijkenisse, a tribute to his hometown of Spijkenisse, which was adopted as the town anthem in 1964, shortly after his death.

 An acclaimed essayist, he wrote on a wide variety of topics.
 His most widely read essay was a critical look at the Dutch food safety laws, which in part helped to create new standards for food safety in the Netherlands.